mrkkrp/markkarpov.com/post/haskell-vs-ocaml.md

 frequently confuses `bytes` and `string`.
 Still it's better than nothing.
 The package manager is `opam` and the most popular build system is [`dune`][dune].
 The combo works if you are a hacker and you know how to use it.
 Otherwise it can be rough.
-I know of a company which has to have their own `opam` server because sometimes users would upload broken code to `opam` and it would break their build.
-This is in comparison to several options in Haskell that allow you to ensure that you have a set of packages which all compile, pass tests, and work together well.
+To get a package set which is known to be good and is under your control, you'd need to setup your own `opam` server.
+You do not need to do it with Haskell.
 Nix support for OCaml doesn't look as mature as for Haskell, so I wouldn't use it unless I'm working for a big enough company that could invest in Nix support for OCaml.

 Overall, Haskell is doing better with respect to tooling.
 With Stack you can build a project with a single command without knowing much about the